 Individuals must demonstrate excellent academic performance through recent university or institution records.

-Additional consideration will be given for any past experience.
+Additional consideration will be given for any relevant past career experience.

 For every Child, you demonstrate…

-UNICEF’s core values of Commitment, Diversity and Integrity and core competencies in Communication, Working with People and Drive for Results.
+The selected interns are required to uphold the highest standard of conduct and UNICEF’s core values of Care, Respect, Integrity, Transparency, Accountability and Sustainability.

-UNICEF is committed to diversity and inclusion within its workforce, and encourages qualified female and male candidates from all national, religious and ethnic backgrounds, including persons living with disabilities, to apply to become a part of our organization.
+UNICEF is committed to diversity and inclusion within its workforce, and encourages qualified female applicants, including persons living with disabilities, to apply to become a part of our internship programme.